How do I save?

 Once they reach 16 Junior Members qualify for full membership, becoming eligible for loans at 18.
 By being members of the credit union, they have the opportunity to borrow money when they most need it - such as when they go to university, or buy their first car.
 The maximum they may save is also limited by law to £5,000.
 There is no membership fee for young savers.

-Contact the office or ask at a collection point for further information.
+Contact the office for further information.